ThijsvanDam/dnd/README.md

-# dnd
+# IYKWIM DND CHARACTER LOADER
 A small Python app for providing DND data.
 - Using `Mysql` for a database.
 - Using `Flask` to offer a webserver.
 - Using `Jinja` to render templates.
 - Using `Dndb` to fetch character data.

+# Contact
+Feel free to contact me on this github account or on thijsvandamtvd@gmail.com.

 # Setup (Unix/macOS with Windows alternatives)

-- Install python through `brew install python`
+- Install python (3+) through `brew install python`
 - Create virtual environment by running
 `python -m venv /path/to/new/virtual/environment` or [for Windows](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 - Use venv by running `source {envPath}/bin/activate` or [for Windows](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)